-The relationship between the old and new covenants of the Holy Bible have confused many theologians for the past 2000 years.
-Some scholars believe the old and new covenants represent two separate plans of salvation for Jew and Gentile.
-Others see no difference between the two and have a difficult time separating the mosaic laws from the eternal law of God.
-In reality, there is only one major difference between the original covenant given to Adam and Eve after the fall and the covenant given to us by Christ after the cross.
+The relationship between the old and new covenants of the Holy Scriptures have perplexed many theologians over the last 2000 years.
+Some bible scholars believe the old and new covenants represent two separate plans of salvation.
+Others have a difficult time separating the mosaic laws from the original covenant God made with Adam and Eve.
+In reality, there is only one major difference between the original covenant and the covenant given to us by Christ after the cross.

 Here are some points to ponder concerning the simple and yet profound relationship between the old and new covenants: